 Also, while some web hosts are proactive and using the latest technologies, such as the latest version of PHP (an open source programming language), free SSL certificates, and the most secure version of FTP, others drag their heels and are priced accordingly (we’re looking at you Bluehost).

-As a general rule, a food blog with more than 25,000 sessions per month is going to require more expensive web hosting because of the increased load.
+As a general rule, a food blog with more than 25,000 sessions per month is going to require more expensive web hosting because of the increased traffic load.

 Read our hand-picked list of the best web hosts for food blogs.
+In the post, we share our list of preferred web hosting providers.

 3. Relying on a single source of traffic